instafluff/ComfyJS/README.md

  - **onHosted**`( user, viewers, autohost, extra )`
     - Responds to channel being hosted
     - Requires being authorized as the broadcaster
+ - **onBan**`( bannedUsername, reason, extra )`
+    - Responds to a user being banned
+    - reason will be null unless authorized as broadcaster or moderator for the channel
+ - **onTimeout**`( timedOutUsername, reason, durationInSeconds, extra )`
+    - Responds to a user being timed out
+    - reason will be null unless authorized as broadcaster or moderator for the channel
  - **onRaid**`( user, viewers, extra )`
     - Responds to raid event
  - **onCheer**`( user, message, bits, flags, extra )`